ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

       });
     });

-After we have defined the `TodoFooter` and `TodoItem` components, we need to "import" them via requirejs.
+Since we have defined minimal `TodoFooter` and `TodoItem` components, we can now "import" them in our `TodoApp`.
-Add `"build/todoApp"`, `"build/todoItem"` to the dependency array and add `TodoFooter` and `TodoItem` parameters to the callback function:
+We do so by adding `"build/todoApp"` and `"build/todoItem"` to the array as well as `TodoFooter` and `TodoItem` to the callback parameters:

     :::js
     define([